 Rural Affairs & Commons and Greens

 Annabel has developed a substantial town and village green and rural affairs practice, including frequently acting as an Independent Inspector for registration authorities.
-She is a contributing author to the leading practitioner text in this area, 'Gadsden on Commons and Greens' (Sweet & Maxwell).
+She is a contributing author to the most recent, and previous, edition of the leading practitioner text in this area, 'Gadsden on Commons and Greens' (Sweet & Maxwell).